What Makes AI Research Replicable? Executable Knowledge Graphs as Scientific Knowledge Representations: Executable Knowledge Graphs

-Based on the corpus obtained above, we then proceed to construct the {\ours}, including the following three automated steps:

-\begin{itemize}[leftmargin=*] \item \textbf{Step 1: Technique Extraction.} We first use o4-mini to deconstruct the paper's methodology into a preliminary hierarchical tree of Technique Nodes $\mathcal{N}_T$ linked by Structural Edges $e_{\text{struct}}$.
-Subsequently, we utilize RAG\footnote{We employ text-embedding-3-small throughout all stages of xKG construction.} (treating the paper as a document) to enrich each node by retrieving relevant text from the paper, which is then synthesized into a comprehensive definition $D_t$.
-This step yields a set of detailed yet unverified techniques that may contain noise.
+Based on the corpus, we then construct the {\ours} with the automated steps shown in Figure~\ref{fig:main}(b): \begin{itemize}[leftmargin=*] \item \textbf{Step 1: Technique Extraction.} We first use o4-mini to deconstruct the paper's decomposable methodology into a preliminary hierarchical tree of Technique Nodes $\mathcal{N}_T$ linked by Structural Edges $e_{\text{struct}}$(details in Appendix~\ref{app:granularity}).
+Subsequently, we utilize RAG\footnote{We employ text-embedding-3-small for embedding similarity throughout all stages of xKG construction.} to enrich each node by retrieving relevant text from the paper to form a comprehensive definition $D_t$.
+This step yields a set of detailed techniques yet may contain noise.

-\item \textbf{Step 2: Code Modularization.} For each technique $n_t$, its definition is used as a query to retrieve relevant code snippets, following the similar RAG-based procedure (treating the code as a document) as in Step 1.
-We then employ o4-mini to synthesize these snippets into a candidate Code Node $n_c$, which includes the implementation $\sigma$, a test script $\tau$, and accompanying documentation $\delta$.
-This candidate node is then organized in a modular fashion and subjected to an iterative \textit{self-debugging} loop to verify the executability of each module, ultimately producing a set of \textbf{fully executable Code Nodes} $\mathcal{N}_c$ along with their associated Implementation Edges $e_{\text{impl}}$.
+\item \textbf{Step 2: Code Modularization.} For each technique $n_t$, its definition is used as a query to retrieve code snippets from the repository via embedding similarity.
+We then employ o4-mini to synthesize these snippets into candidate Code Nodes $n_c$, each includes the implementation $\sigma$, test script $\tau$, and documentation $\delta$.
+These nodes then undergo an iterative \textit{self-debugging} loop to ensure executability, ultimately producing a set of \textbf{executable Code Nodes} $\mathcal{N}_c$ with associated technique-linking Implementation Edges $e_{\text{impl}}$.

 \item \textbf{Step 3: Knowledge Filtering.} We formalize a simple yet powerful verification principle: a technique $n_t$ is considered valuable only if it can be grounded in executable code.
 Therefore, any technique for which \textbf{Step 2} failed to retrieve relevant code snippets is pruned from the {\ours}.
 This filtering process ensures that only techniques with proven, practical value populate the final {\ours}, eliminating the noise and overly granular nodes introduced in \textbf{Step 1}. \end{itemize}